Skip to main content

 The thyroid’s influence on hair is tied directly to its role as the master regulator of cellular energy.
 Both hypothyroidism and hyperthyroidism disrupt the delicate choreography of the hair cycle, leading to diffuse hair loss known as telogen effluvium.

 In hypothyroidism, the reduced levels of T3 and T4 lead to a decrease in the metabolic activity of the cells in the hair matrix.
 This metabolic slowdown can cause a premature termination of the anagen phase.
-With hyperthyroidism, the cellular metabolism is accelerated to an unsustainable rate, which can also shorten the and induce shedding.
+With hyperthyroidism, the cellular metabolism is accelerated to an unsustainable rate, which can also shorten the hair cycle and induce shedding.

 The body perceives either state as a physiological stressor, further contributing to the problem.
 Untreated thyroid conditions mean this disruption is continuous, preventing the hair from re-establishing its normal cyclical rhythm.